 - have completed an acceptable internship (or equivalent) of not less than 12 months following undergraduate training.

-- have at least three years’ experience working in Psychiatry in the last five years (including the 12 months leading up to GMC registration).
+- have at least three years’ experience working in psychiatry in the last five years (including the 12 months leading up to GMC registration).

-- in the last 18 months have completed the International English Language Testing System (IELTS) Academic Test and achieved a minimum overall score of 7.5 (and at least 7.0 in each category) OR have achieved a grade B or over in each testing area of the medical version of the Occupational English Test (OET).
-The test must have been taken in the last two years.
+- in the last 18 months have completed the International English Language Testing System (IELTS) Academic Test and achieved a minimum overall score of 7.5 (and at least 7.0 in each category) or have achieved a grade B or over in each testing area of the medical version of the Occupational English Test (OET).
+The scores must be from your most recent sitting of the IELTS or OET.

-- be resident overseas at time of application and have no rights of residence in the UK/EU/EEA/Switzerland.
+- be resident overseas at time of application and have no rights of residence in the UK.